XRPLF/xrpl-dev-portal/content/concepts/xrpl-servers/ledger-history/online-deletion.md

 The following settings relate to online deletion:

-- **`online_delete`** - Specify a number of validated ledger versions to keep.
+- **`online_delete`** - Specify how many validated ledger versions to keep.
 The server periodically deletes any ledger versions that are older than this number.
 If not specified, no ledgers are deleted.

     The default config file specifies 2000 for this value.
 This cannot be less than 256, because some events like [Fee Voting](fee-voting.html) and the [Amendment Process](amendments.html#amendment-process) update only every 256 ledgers.

     **Caution:** If you run `rippled` with `online_delete` disabled, then later enable `online_delete` and restart the server, the server disregards but does not delete existing ledger history that your server already downloaded while `online_delete` was disabled.
 To save disk space, delete your existing history before re-starting the server after changing the `online_delete` setting.

-- **`[ledger_history]`** - Specify a number of validated ledgers, equal to or less than `online_delete`.
-If the server does not have at least this many validated ledger versions, it attempts to backfill them by fetching the data from peers.
+- **`[ledger_history]`** - Specify how many validated ledgers to backfill.
+Must be equal to or less than `online_delete`.
+If the server does not have at least this many validated ledger versions, it attempts to fetch the data from peers when it can.

     The default for this setting is 256 ledgers.